DoubleDoorDevelopment/TorchTools/README.md

 Download
 --------

-We have downloads on [curseforge](http://minecraft.curseforge.com/mc-mods/222980-torchools).
+We have downloads on [curseforge](http://minecraft.curseforge.com/mc-mods/222980-torchools) and on [our website](http://doubledoordev.net/).

 How it works:
 -------------